 - Help with connecting to your department advisor, professors, and research labs

 - Advice and help from peer mentors who have done exactly what you’re doing

 - Events to help you connect to CSU socially and academically

 Sign up to be in B2B (FRCC students ONLY) – Your first step in giving FRCC and CSU permission to use your information and share it between the two institutions.
 Step two is to fill out a release form available at FRCC.

 B2B @ CSU – Information and events exclusively for CSU students who once attended FRCC

 Summer REU information -10-week paid summertime research positions available in 2020.
-Application open from February 1, 2020.
+Application opens during winter break, due March 6, 2020.

 Apply to CSU – Admissions information and online applications.
 Preferred application deadline for Fall 2020: February 1, 2020